Skip to content

 Obligation Optional

-Purpose To link items that are a subset of another item (e.g. a page in a book)
+Purpose To link items that are a subset of another item (e.g. a page in a book, or a map in an atlas).

 Entry Guidelines Make a parent record to group records together.
 Enter the ID of the parent record(s).